 How much energy do your smartphone, laptop, and tablet chargers really use?
 Should you unplug them when you aren’t using them to save power and money?
 We measured exactly how much power a variety of common chargers use, and how much keeping them plugged in will cost your each year.

-How We Measured It — and How You Can Measure, Too
+How We Measured It—and How You Can, Too

 We used a Kill A Watt electricity usage meter to measure the power usage of a variety of popular chargers.
-You can measure the electricity usage of your own devices and appliances if you buy such a device, too.
-They’re currently under $24 on Amazon.
-Plug the meter into an electrical socket and plug another device into the meter.
-The meter will sit between the two and tell you how much energy the device is using.
+They’re currently under $25 on Amazon, giving you an easy way to measure your devices, too.
+Plug the meter into an electrical socket, and then plug another device into the meter.
+The meter sits between the two and tells you how much energy the device is using.
 This is very useful if you want to measure your energy use, allowing you to identify power-hungry appliances and devices that should be replaced or adjusted.
 Look up the rate your electricity company charges you and you’ll be able to figure out exactly how much that electricity will cost you, too.

 So, with a meter in hand and a variety of chargers lying around, we got to work and tested them so you wouldn’t have to.